KhanhHungVo/JobCandidateHub/README.md

 ## Improvement notes
 * Improve performance: replace line when updating record in csv file instead override all csv files
 * If plan to use DB then should replace CSV Storage services by DBContext and integrate with any Db (MSSQL, MySql, Postgre,...) in infrastructure layer
+* Using distributed cache such as redis for more scalable